Colorado State University-Fort Collins vs Adams State University

 The Verdict

-Colorado State University-Fort Collins significantly outperforms Adams State University on financial ROI (69 vs 29).
-The 40-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Adams State University offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors Colorado State University-Fort Collins.
+On the money, this one isn't close: Colorado State University-Fort Collins clearly outperforms Adams State University (69 vs 29), a 40-point gap driven by better earnings for what graduates paid.
+Unless Adams State University brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to Colorado State University-Fort Collins.

 Want to personalize these numbers?